amfibiya17/c-sharp-tiny-projects/README.md

 ## How to run the program

-- go to the folder containing the project you are interested in
+- go to the folder containing the project you are interested in (explore README file in relevant folder for further instructions)
 - run the following command

 ```